johnpaulett/django-sabridge/docs/index.rst

 -----------

 sabridge uses SQLAlchemy's reflection (``autoload=True``) to discover the schema of the requested Django model.
+Efforts are made to reduce the number of times introspection occurs, but a user of django-sabridge should make sure that it fits within any performance requirements.

 Contents
 ========